-- · Convention on Biological Diversity
+- Convention on Biological Diversity

 - Cartagena Protocol on Biosafety

-- Ramsar Convention
+- · Ramsar Convention

-- · Convention on International Trade in Endangered Species
+- Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

-- Convention to Combat Desertification
+- · Convention to Combat Desertification

 - · Convention on Migratory Species

 - · Nagoya Protocol.

 The DEA focuses on protecting the environment, reducing carbon emissions, reducing atmospheric pollutants and adapting to the impacts of climate change.
-Much of the associated work is implemented through the Expanded Public Works Programme (EPWP), including the restoration and rehabilitation of degraded ecosystems, the expansion of the conservation estate, the protection, restoration and rehabilitation of wetlands, the protection of water resources, and the sustainable management of land use.
+Much of the associated work is implemented through the EPWP, including the restoration and rehabilitation of degraded ecosystems, the expansion of the conservation estate, the protection, restoration and rehabilitation of wetlands, the protection of water resources, and the sustainable management of land use.

 The EPWP concretely contributes to the national development plan's target of creating over five million jobs by 2030, and positions the environmental sector as a hub of job creation.

 The department's other priorities include: wildlife conservation, recycling waste, climate change and air quality, the strategic management of oceans and coastal conservation, and moving towards a green economy.
-These support Outcome 10 of government's 2014-2019 Medium Term Strategic Framework (protect and enhance our environmental assets and natural resources).
+These support Outcome 10 (protect and enhance our environmental assets and natural resources) of government's 2014-2019 MTSF.